twilio-labs/paste/.changeset/smooth-ads-admire.md

 ---
-"@twilio-paste/side-modal": major
+"@twilio-paste/side-modal": minor
-"@twilio-paste/core": major
+"@twilio-paste/core": minor
 ---

-[Side Modal]: Align Side Modal footer actions to left
+[Side Modal]: Align `SideModalFooterActions` to left.
+This change is to make `Side Modal` more aligned with `Side Panel` component.